 For the Love of Leafy Greens

-Last but not least I must give a shout out to the lovely lettuce family, as in red, green, romaine, butter, you know what I mean.
-Lettuces come in many varieties and are packed with nutrients, so go ahead and load them up with veggies, proteins, healthy fats, and dig in.
-As you can see incorporating leafy green into your daily diet doesn’t have to be difficult or boring, especially when you know several ways to eat them.
+Last but not least I have to give a shout out to the lettuce family, as in red, green, romaine, butter – all the lovely lettuce varieties packed with nutrients.
+So go ahead and load them up with veggies, proteins, healthy fats, and dig in.
+As you can see incorporating leafy green into your daily diet doesn’t have to be difficult or boring, especially with several ways to eat them.

-The notes regarding goitrogens and oxalates are not meant to deter you from eating these types of greens, they are a guideline for individuals with thyroid conditions or kidney stones, and a reminder in general not to overconsume, but rather to eat a wide variety of vegetables and whole foods for optimal nutrition.
+P.S.
+The notes regarding goitrogens and oxalates are not meant to deter you from eating these types of greens, they are meant as a guideline for individuals with thyroid conditions or kidney stones, and a reminder in general not to overconsume any one thing, but rather to eat a wide variety of vegetables and whole foods for optimal nutrition.

 Experiment with greens, find the ones you love and eat them often.
 When you get bored try greens that you’ve never heard of before, be adventurous and have fun while experimenting.
 Once you nourish yourself with greens, you will naturally crowd out the foods that make you sick, and experience the joy of a lighter, more flexible energy.